2019 PEREGRINE FALCON CLIMBING CLOSURE

 Due to nesting Peregrine Falcons, the following areas are temporarily closed to rock climbing.
 The closure is in effect as of March 16, 2019.

-- Millbrook Cliff: All rock climbs to the south of Westward Ha!
+- Millbrook Cliff: All cliff access to the north of Westward Ha!

-- Bonticou Crag: The section known as The Sunbowl
+- Northern Preserve: The section known as The Sunbowl

 To help protect the nesting Peregrine Falcons: